wuegaki/wuegaki.github.io/output.md

 - **Uegaki, Wataru**. to appear.
 The _doubt-whether_ puzzle.
 In Łukasz Jędrzejowski and Carla Umbach, eds. _Non-interrogative subordinate wh-clauses_.
 OUP. [[Preprint DOI](https://doi.org/10.31234/osf.io/7ryzu)]
-- **Uegaki, Wataru**. to appear.
+- **Uegaki, Wataru**.
+2022.
 Semantic approaches to clause-type selection.
 In Hajime Ono and Yoichi Miyamoto, eds. _Key Concepts in Experimental Pragmatics_.
 Kaiyaku-sya.
 - Madonado, Mora, Jennifer Culbertson, and **Wataru Uegaki**, 2022.
 Learnability and constraints on the semantics of clause-embedding predicates. _Proceedings of
 Cognitive Science Society annual meeting (CogSci) 2022_. [[Preprint DOI](https://doi.org/10.31234/osf.io/zst5y)]
 - **Uegaki, Wataru**.
 2021.
 Non-local use of the Japanese excessive marker *sugi* as an overtly QRed degree quantifier.
 R. Okabe, J. Yashima, Y. Kubota and T. Isono eds., *The Joy and Enjoyment of Linguistic Research: A Festschrift for Takane Ito*.
 Kaitaku-sya.